How to Create Social Media Content That is Engaging, Easy to Produce, and Affordable

 Today, any business requires a solid and active social media identity.
 This means:

 - planning a social media content calendar in advance

 - scheduling and publishing consistently

-You may see colleagues sporting professional-looking social media graphics and videos along with hip and quirky copy.
+You may see colleagues sporting professional-looking social media graphics and videos, engaging captions, hashtags, and copy.

-If you’re new to social media or striving to gain a better understanding, this can be an intimidating endeavor; even more so if you are a small business without in-house social media, copywriting, graphic design, or video production staff.
+It can be intimidating if you’re new to social media or striving to understand or improve, especially if you are a small business without in-house social media, copywriting, graphic design, or video production staff.